KihoPark/kihopark.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a fifth-year Ph.D. candidate in [Statistics](https://stat.uchicago.edu){:target="_blank"} at the University of Chicago, advised by Prof. [Victor Veitch](http://victorveitch.com/){:target="_blank"}.
+I am a PhD candidate in [Statistics](https://stat.uchicago.edu){:target="_blank"} at the University of Chicago, advised by [Victor Veitch](http://victorveitch.com/){:target="_blank"}.
+Starting in August 2026, I will join the [Geometric Machine Learning Group](https://weber.seas.harvard.edu){:target="_blank"} at Harvard University as a Postdoctoral Researcher.
-My research focuses on the foundations of AI, with particular emphasis on Large Language Model (LLM) interpretability.
-I am passionate about uncovering the underlying mechanisms of LLMs and contributing to the development of more transparent and interpretable AI systems.
-My work explores the geometric properties of language models, offering insights into their internal structures and decision-making processes.

-Prior to my doctoral studies, I graduated from [Seoul National University](https://stat.snu.ac.kr/en/){:target="_blank"}, majoring in Statistics and Mathematics.
-At SNU, I had the privilege of working with Prof. [Sungkyu Jung](http://jung.snu.ac.kr){:target="_blank"}.
+Prior to my doctoral studies, I received a B.S. in Statistics and Mathematics from [Seoul National University](https://stat.snu.ac.kr/en/){:target="_blank"}.

-I am committed to bridging the gap between theoretical statistics and practical AI applications, and I welcome collaborations and discussions on AI interpretability, AI safety, and the future of AI technologies.

-Here is my [CV](http://kihopark.github.io/files/CV.pdf){:target="_blank"}.
+My goal is to develop a theoretical foundation for AI systems.
+My research focuses on the geometric and causal structure of representations in large language models.

+My CV is available [here](http://kihopark.github.io/files/CV.pdf){:target="_blank"}.

 <!--
 News